Sienci-Labs/Resources/lmmk2/the-basics/ncfs-lmk2-prepping-to-own.md

   Having the original containers for bit or a small shelf or storage bin will help avoid misplacing or damaging small, delicate items like your cutting tools.
 The shop pictured above has carpet down to prevent any dropped bits from breaking too.

 4. **Table**<br>
   Your CNC machine will need a sturdy, flat table or workbench to rest on.
 You may want to plan for extra space on the left side of your table to allow you to mount the controller or E-stop button.
+Note that the new AltMill includes a table!

 5. **Dust Collection**<br>
   CNC projects generate a lot of dust, so a proper dust collection system is essential.
 This could be a small vacuum setup like pictured above, or a dedicated wall mounted dust collector to keep your workspace clean and prevent damage to your machine and electronics, like pictured below.